smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
+**V2.06**
+* Optimized code for the Calendar app
+* Re-introduced the possibility to show or disable Whole Day events
+* Fixed Spanish translation in the Weather app.

 **V2.05**
 *  Implemented an option to hide the calendar when there are no events scheduled for the upcoming hours specified in the "hours ahead" option.